PyRepair/maniple/README.md

 ## License

 This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.

-## Contact

-For any inquiries, please reach out to [Your Name] at [Your Email].
+TBD